HaiderABB/HaiderABB/README.md

 - 🎓 Studying towards a Bachelor of Software Engineering.
 - 📚 Currently in my third semester.
 - 🌟 Dedicated to continuous learning and enhancing my skills.
-- ✨ Proficient in HTML, CSS, JavaScript, and Java.
+- ✨ Proficient in HTML, CSS, JavaScript, and C++.
 - ⚡ Excited about modern web development using React.js and Next.js.

 ## Skills